66,395 bells

 » I've missed bells!
 How can I get them back?

 The only way to reclaim lost bells is to find a Wisp treasure.
-Finding the Wisp treasure will return your missed bells and reset the counter to zero.
+Finding the Wisp treasure will return ONE of your missed bell treasures and then reset the counter to zero.
 However, if you don't find Wisp before someone wins the Jackpot, your missed bells will automatically reset to zero.

 » Why can't I find the Jackpot?